Neuro-ID/neuroid-ios-sdk-sandbox/README.md

 - Set `signing & capabilities` to your organizations in build settings
 - Run and build

+To use a local version of the Neuro-ID sdk on your machine, uncomment in the Podfile and add the following env variable to your bash/zshrc:

+`export NID_IOS_REPO=path/to/sdk/here`

 ## Help [⤴](#table-of-contents)

 For our latest documentation, [visit here](https://neuro-id.readme.io/docs/overview)